optimalisatie/webworker-preload/README.md

 ## Usage

-The tool consists of just 1 method that will accept an array with resources to preload.
-The array should consist of URL's and optionally a callback.
-Instead of entering URI strings it is possible to provide an array with objects.
+The tool consists of the method `window.preloadww` that will accept an array with resources to preload.
+The array should consist of URL's and optionally a resource specific callback.
+Instead of entering URI strings it is possible to provide an array with configuration objects.

-The method accepts an onLoad callback and onError callback.
+The preloadww method accepts an onLoad callback and an onError callback.
 The onLoad callback is always called upon completion, also when (some) files are on error.

-The onLoad method will resolve with an array with URI's that have been preloaded.
+The onLoad method will resolve with an array with all the URI's that have been preloaded.

 ```javascript
 // simple array with string URI's to preload